eclipse/editdor/README.md

 `yarn build` builds the project for deployment

 `yarn dev` starts a local development server on Port 3000 (http://localhost:3000)

+## Development enviroment

+In development environment it is possible to use [react scan](https://react-scan.com/) to detect performance issues by analyzing the pop up on the bottom right corner.
+The complete documentation is available [here](https://github.com/aidenybai/react-scan#readme).

 ## Implemented Features: